 Tips and Advice

 Below are some tips to help you make the most out of your visit to Wreck Beach (in case you decide you want to check it out).

 TIP #1: If you want to visit Wreck Beach but without all the naked people, then go in the colder months.

 TIP #2: Don’t choose to study at UBC solely because it’s one of the only post-secondary institutions (in North America at least) with its own clothing-optional beach.
 It’s a first-class university even without this unique feature.

 TIP #3: If you do go the “clothing optional” route, don’t forget the sunscreen!

 TIP#4: Don’t stare, take photos of sunbathers or do anything inappropriate that would make other folk at the beach uncomfortable.
 Most of the clothing-optional folk you’ll see aren’t exhibitionists – they are “naturalists”, so there for themselves, not for the entertainment of others.

-Click the following link to learn more about Metro Vancouver’s other top (and more traditional) beaches.
+Click the following link for information about Metro Vancouver’s Other Top (and more traditional) Beaches.